Atlas-OS/docs/README.md

 We also recommend that you make a preview build on your own machine for our documentation before you commit, just so that there is no issues with the pull request.

+Please check out our [Contributing Guidelines](.github/CONTRIBUTING.md) for more information.

 ## How to make a preview build

 As MkDocs uses Python, you will need to have Python and pip installed, we recommend using [Scoop](https://scoop.sh/) or [Chocolatey](https://chocolatey.org/) to install these but you can also install via [Python's website](https://www.python.org/).